-One of Temple Israel’s most important gateways to Jewish life for our congregation and greater community, the Barbara K. Lipman Early Learning Center, on her 26th anniversary, will undergo enhancements and expansions to support not simply square footage but rather innovation—in curriculum, in space, in security, and in technology—to sustain its position as the premier preschool in Memphis.
+One of Temple Israel’s most important gateways to Jewish life for our congregation and greater community, the Barbara K. Lipman Early Learning Center (ELC) , on her 36th anniversary, is expanding not only in square footage but also innovation—in curriculum, in space, in security, and in technology—to ensure our position as the premier preschool in Memphis.

 WE ARE A LAUNCHPAD.